fdsayre/fdsayre.github.io/_apar2024/apar2024_professional_chair.md

 ### Functional Area CUPE Oversight Working Group

-In response to what I saw as a gap in support for librarians learning how to delegate work to technicians, I founded a mentorship group in Fall 2022 to support faculty librarians in developing leadership skills, particularly in overseeing the work of CUPE colleagues.
+In response to what I saw as a gap in support for librarians who have significant responsibilities overseeing the world of technicians, I founded a mentorship group in Fall 2022 to support faculty librarians seeking to develop team leadership skills.
 This group created a space for discussing best practices in team leadership, task delegation, and communication strategies.
 As part of this initiative, I have emphasized the importance of improving staff morale and fostering a collaborative environment.
 This group has now been paused due to competiting demands, though I hope the work of the group can be integrated into the department's processes through discussions at Department Meetings.